 What is anger?

-What are the signs and symptoms of anger?
+What are the signs?

-Stomach aches.
+Stomach aches

-Increased and rapid heart rate.
+Increased or rapid heart rate

-Feeling hot in the neck/face.
+Feeling hot in the neck or face

-Shaking or trembling.
+Shaking or trembling

 What is anger management and who needs it?